jadecobra/python_tdd_exercises/CLASSES.md

     - We defined a `class` with a name
     - defined an attribute named `sex`
     - defined an `__init__` method which takes in a `sex` keyword argument
-- let's make the repetition complete by redefining the `Boy` class to match the `Girl` and `Other` class
+- let us make the repetition complete by redefining the `Boy` class to match the `Girl` and `Other` class
     ```python